 PubMed ID: 18535546

-- To compare whether children who were born at either high risk or low risk of obese differ in their beverage consumption patterns at ages three to six years
+- To compare whether children who were born at either high risk or low risk of obesity differ in their beverage consumption patterns at ages three to six years

-- To test whether changes in beverage consumption patterns from ages three to five years were associated with changes in children's body mass index Z-score and waist circumference.
+- To test whether changes in beverage consumption patterns from ages three to five years were associated with changes in children's BMI Z-score and waist circumference.

 - This study is part of a longer longitudinal study and inclusion criteria is described elsewhere